Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Evaluation and Analysis

-\emph{Pre- and in-processing achieve better correctness-fairness balance than post-processing}.
-Post-processing operates at a late stage of the learning process and does not have access to all the data attributes by design.
+\fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Post-processing approaches can significantly violate individual level fairness.
+This is an inherent limitation of post processing, as it has no knowledge of the attributes in the training data and cannot take individual similarity into account.
+However, \id is too rigid in practice and higher fairness scores in \id among pre- and in-processing approaches do not necessarily translate to higher individual fairness. }} \emph{Pre- and in-processing achieve better correctness-fairness balance than post-processing}.
+Post-processing operates at a late stage of the learning process and does not have access to all of the data attributes by design.
 As a result, it has less flexibility than pre- and in-processing.
 Given the fact that post-hoc correction of predictions are sub-optimal with finite training data~\cite{wood2017}, post-processing approaches typically achieve inferior correctness-fairness balance compared to other approaches.
-This limitation of post-processing is best highlighted in German (Figure~\ref{fig:experiment_german}), where post-processing achieves on average 5-10\% lower accuracy and F$_1$-score compared to pre- and in-processing that target the same fairness metrics.
-Specifically, \pleisst and \hardtt report the lowest accuracy and F$_1$-score across all techniques.
+In all the datasets, post-processing achieves on average 2-5\% lower accuracy compared to pre- and in-processing that target the same fairness metrics.
+There is no significant difference in performance among the pre- and in-processing approaches.
+However, we note that the correctness-fairness balance of pre-processing approaches varies depending on the downstream ML model (Section~\ref{sec:resilience}), and, thus, we cannot conclude if pre-processing is always comparable in performance with in-processing.

-Generally, in-processing also tends to achieve 2-5\% higher accuracy than pre-processing, but there is no noticeable pattern across other correctness metrics.
-Since in-processing modifies the training objectives directly, it has better control of the accuracy-fairness tradeoff than other methods.
-In contrast, there is no direct mapping between the extent of repair during pre-processing and the compromise in accuracy, so pre-processing approaches cannot directly control this tradeoff.
-However, we cannot conclude that in-processing is always better at balancing correctness and fairness.
-Rather, pre-processing approaches require appropriate tuning of the level of repair to achieve the desired correctness-fairness balance, and further investigation needs to be done in this regard.

 \fbox{ \parbox{0.96\columnwidth}{ \emph{Key takeaway:} Pre- and in-processing achieve better correctness and fairness compared to post-processing.
-In-processing handles the accuracy-fairness tradeoff most effectively, but pre-processing can see gains from proper tuning of the level of repair. }}
+The performance of pre- and in-processing approaches is not always comparable as the former varies depending on the choice of ML model. }}